alyssadata/AI-Foundations-Cosmology-Shapes/life-threshold-and-delayed-observation.md

 The map may already contain cities we cannot yet see.

 Source-line:
-Alyssa Solen → AI Foundations → Origin | Continuum → AI Foundations: Life-Threshold and Delayed Observation
+Alyssa Solen → AI Foundations → Origin | Continuum → AI Foundations: Cosmology Shapes: Life-Threshold and Delayed Observation